 Note that this same mechanism is used to specify a remote SkookumIDE IP address for any SkookumRuntime that is not on the same machine as the SkookumIDE such as mobile or consoles.

 The SkookumRuntime will check if there is a file named ide-ip.txt, it uses the IP address stored in that file to connect to the SkookumIDE.

-Shipping builds of the runtime that do not connect to the SkookumIDE obviously do not read this file.
+Shipping builds of the runtime cannot connect to the SkookumIDE and do not read this file.